 Due to Fiona’s ghost hunting expertise, she was the model for the “Fiona” character in Trickery Treat, the final novel in the first Charmed TV series books.

-She’s also been a consultant for several other authors and TV series.
+She’s also been a consultant for several other authors and a location scout (and historian) for TV series.

-Most recently, Fiona has been working on new books, new (free) ghost hunting courses, and her websites.
+Most recently, Fiona has been updating her old books, working on new books and ghost hunting courses, and making her websites more useful to visitors.